 Having pastored for 25 years in three Evangelical Covenant churches around the country, Dr. Johnson enjoys imparting what’s most helpful for the development of pastoral ministry.
-“There are seminaries where the primary thing is to be academically strong, and whether that serves in the developing of a church pastor is of secondary importance,” he says.
-At North Park Theological Seminary, both are of equal importance, Dr. Johnson finds.
+“There are seminaries where the primary thing is to be academically strong whether that serves in the developing of a church pastor is of secondary importance,” says Dr. Johnson.
+At North Park Theological Seminary, both are of equal importance.

 North Park’s working relationship with its parent denomination is one that Dr. Johnson enjoys and finds unique among seminaries.
-He believes that the access North Park affords students to the Evangelical Covenant Church and to faculty is among its strengths.
+Dr. Johnson believes the access North Park affords students to the Evangelical Covenant Church and to faculty is among its strengths.
 “My colleagues pride themselves in being available to students and relating well with them,” Dr. Johnson says.

 Dr. Johnson has held various elected offices for the Evangelical Covenant Church, including president of the Covenant Ministerium.